 Dr. Young states that the vole behavior is similar to humans – they come back not because they are positively motivated to be with their partners, but because they want the misery of separation to stop.

-I truly believe that when it doesn’t work out with someone in the present, it is because it is meant to work out with someone else in the future.
+I truly believe that when it doesn’t work out with someone in the present (when you pick the wrong men), it is because it is meant to work out with someone else in the future.
 But you can’t leave it all up to fate.
 There’s work to be done on your part too.
 Each relationship that comes in your life is delivering a lesson for you to learn.
 If you don’t learn that lesson and evolve, you will only face the same issues with each relationship moving forward.
 If you want to avoid a lifetime of dating the wrong people, you have to be conscious of the old wounds you need to heal and take action to stop destructive habits and patterns.

 The healthier you become on the inside, the healthier the people you will attract, and be attracted to.